pashaigood/alt-q/README.md

 This extension contributes the following settings:

 * `AltQ > API Key`: Your OpenAI API Key.
-* `AltQ > Use The Force`: Always use text-davinci-3 instead of codex-davinci-2.
 * `AltQ > Stream Request`: **(Experimental)** Use the OpenAI API stream to receive partial answers instead of waiting for the entire response.
 The API is unstable and frequently malfunctions but looks cool.